jacopotagliabue/magic-the-gpthering/README.md

-# magic-the-gpthering
+# Magic the GPThering
-Playground for generating cards in the style of "Magic The Gathering" using generative AI
+Playground for generating cards in the style of "Magic The Gathering" using generative AI models.

 ## Overview

+Magic the GPThering is a small Python application that generates "realistic" magic cards in the style of ["Magic The Gathering"](https://magic.wizards.com/en), the popular card game we (all?) played when we were young.

-The app is built as a Streamlit app, wrapping with Python the generative capabilities of OpenAI models, GPT and DALLE.
-The GPT prompts are built from some or less random cards (leveraging the database [here](https://scryfall.com/?utm_source=mci)).
+The app is built as a Streamlit app, wrapping with Python the generative capabilities of OpenAI models, [GPT](https://arxiv.org/abs/2005.14165) and [DALLE](https://arxiv.org/abs/2102.12092).
+The GPT prompts are built from more or less random cards (leveraging the great database [here](https://scryfall.com/?utm_source=mci)).

+If you care about the cards, just go to the online app.
+If you want to improve it (God knows how much that's needed!), feel free to play around with the code: it's all pretty hacky, but the code should be simple and self-contained enough that making it better should be straightforward.
+This was a fun week-end project and should be treated with the appropriate sense of humour.

 ## Generate cards